plokhotnyuk/jsoniter-scala/README.md

 - Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing at all
 - Field names can be overridden for serialization/parsing by field annotation in case classes
 - Configurable mapping function for names between case classes and JSON, including predefined functions which enforce snake_case or camelCase names for all fields
-- Configurable name of descriptor field for ADTs
+- Configurable name of discriminator field for ADTs
 - Configurable skipping of unexpected fields or throwing of parse exceptions
 - Configurable throwing of stack-less parsing exceptions to greatly reduce impact on performance
 - Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance